 Read more: How to set Spotify music as an alarm

 Regardless of your sound settings, any set alarms will still sound when the time comes.

 Most likely because you have the volume down too low.
-Go to Settings > Sounds & Haptics and make sure the ringer volume is up high enough.
+Go to Settings > Sounds and Haptics and make sure the ringer volume is up high enough to hear.